Silvia Collatina: Career

 During the early to mid-1980s Collatina appeared in many commercials including: Polaroid, Barilla, Eldorado, Bauli, Danone, Plasmon, Nestlé, Bassetti, and Findus.

 In 1985, Collatina as a teenager made the decision to leave the industry.

 Collatina attended the 2009 Horror Hound Convention which took place in Newark (US).
 She formed part of the Italian delegation of horror movie actors of the 80s and also took part in the 30th Anniversary cast reunion with House by the Cemetery at the 2011 Horror Hound Convention in Indianapolis (US).
 Collatina attended the International Fantasy Film Festival in 2012 as a member of the jury for horror short films.
 She was also a honoured guest at the Paranormal Media Festival in 2014 in Italy (Maenza, Latina).

 In 2020, as part of the Blu-Ray and 4K re-release of The House by the Cemetery by Arrow Films her 2011 interview with fellow actor Giovanni Frezza was added as part of the bonus features of its release as "Children of the Night".

 In 2021, she was a member of the jury for the Italian Horror Fantasy Festival organized by Luigi Pastore.

 In May 2022, Collatina played the demonic character of Tiziana in the episode “Ultimo Titivillus” – 2nd season of the web series Fantasmagoria created by Byron Rink (Orefilm Production).

 In August 2022 Collatina attended the Vespertilio Awards in Rome as a member of the jury.
 In February 2023 she also attended the Romford Horror Film Festival as special guest together with Giovanni Lombardo Radice.
 In an interview with the festival director Spencer Hawken, Collatina revealed she didn't expect to still be going places and talking about this film 40 years later.
 She continues to attend horror conventions both in Italy and around the world.

 Personal

 Collatina was born in Rome, Lazio, Italy.
 Her father Alberto Collatina was an acclaimed Jazz musician.
-She has a personal collection of more than 100 decorative skulls, she got her 107th skull in Sweden Helsingborg october 2025 at the scifiworld convention and she enjoys visiting grave yards (monumental or local) wherever she goes.
+She has a personal collection of more than 100 decorative skulls, she got her 107th skull in Helsingborg Sweden october 2025 at the scifiworld convention and she enjoys visiting grave yards (monumental or local) wherever she goes.